0xPolygonID/tutorials/mkdocs/docs/verifier/query-builder.md

 ![Query Builder Form](../imgs/query-builder.png){width="1000"}

-The Query Builder contains the following fields:
+The[Query Builder](https://schema-builder-test.polygonid.me/query-builder) contains the following fields:

 - Proof type: credential issuance methods.
 SIG for Credentials with Baby JubJub(BJJ) Key Signatures and MTP for credentials with Merkle Tree Proof.
 - URL to JSON-LD Context: this should be the address where the JSON-LD Context is stored, containing schema data.